ayoayco/blog/_posts/2018-01-02-hello-world.md

 Though, let me clear this one thing upfront: This is not a place to ask coding questions.
 We got [Stack Overflow](https://stackoverflow.com) for that already.
 Instead, here, we just share secrets that make our work and life easier as developers.

 Contributing is simple.
-Just hit us up with an email here: [FullHackerBlog@gmail.com](mailto:fullhackerblog@gmail.com) or head over to our place at [Github](https://github.com/fullhacker/fullhacker.github.io) and check [Issues Page](https://github.com/fullhacker/fullhacker.github.io/issues).
+Just hit us up with an email here: [FullHackerBlog@gmail.com](mailto:fullhackerblog@gmail.com) or head over to our place at [Github](https://github.com/fullhacker/fullhacker.github.io) and check the [Issues Page](https://github.com/fullhacker/fullhacker.github.io/issues).
 There are still lots of work to do in building this site and everyone is welcome to join. :)